 Here is a brief about what each file or folder does

-apaceh2.conf - This is the main configuration file that drives Apache on Debian based machines.
-If you look inside, its fairly straight forward to understand whats its doing.
-This is the file you should be modifying if at all you have to change some global settings.
-Having said that, if you follow Debian way of doing things you will be changing sub-config files rather than this file.
-Read on you will understand what I’m saying.
+apaceh2.conf - This is the main configuration file that drives Apache on Debian-based machines.
+If you look inside, it’s fairly straightforward to understand what it’s doing.
+This is the file you should be modifying if all you have to change are some global settings.
+Having said that, if you follow the Debian way of doing things, you will be changing sub-config files rather than this file.
+Read on, you will understand what I’m saying.

-envvars - As name suggests, this file hold environment variables required for running Apache.
+envvars - As the name suggests, this file holds environment variables required for running Apache.
 This file is internally referenced when Apache starts up.

-httpd.conf - This file might not even exists.
-If you loose your way and as a last fall back create this file and put your configurations there.
-This file will be referenced if it existis.
+httpd.conf - This file might not even exist.
+If you lose your way, and as a last resort, create this file and put your configurations there.
+This file will be referenced if it exists.
 This is the same file that many distros refer to as the main Apache configuration file.
-This file can contain everything, assuming you want to break away from Debian way of doing things.
+This file can contain everything, assuming you want to break away from the Debian way of doing things.

 magic - Holds supported MIME types.
 This is the file you have to tinker with if you have to add or remove supported MIME types.

-ports.conf - As in name, this is the file to go to if you have to change Apache default ports.
-This file is referenced inside apache2.conf
+ports.conf - As in the name, this is the file to go to if you have to change Apache’s default ports.
+This file is referenced inside the apache2.conf

-mods-available - This directory holds .load file for each Apache module that exists on the system.
-If you look inside any one of them, there will be a one liner that would point to the static object which apache has to load.
-This folder also contains .conf file, an configuration file necessary to configure the module.
+mods-available - This directory holds the .load file for each Apache module that exists on the system.
+If you look inside any one of them, there will be a one-liner that points to the static object which Apache has to load.
+This folder also contains a .conf file, a configuration file necessary to configure the module.

-If you have to configure default setting of a module say “status”.
-Then search for a conf file in this folder with name “status.conf” and make the changes in that file.
-The contents from this folder are parsed during Apache startup.
+If you have to configure the default setting of a module, say “status”.
+Then search for a conf file in this folder with the name “status.conf” and make the changes in that file.
+The contents of this folder are parsed during Apache startup.
 This folder is referenced inside apache2.conf

-You can either create a symlink using “ln” command form mods-available to mods-enabled or use one of the apache helper scripts that come with Debian.
+You can either create a symlink using the “ln” command from mods-available to mods-enabled or use one of the Apache helper scripts that come with Debian.
 Read on to find out those helper commands.

-sites-available - As in the name, this directory holds all the sites/virtual host Apache knows about.
-Any changes you have to make for a site should be made here.
+sites-available - As in the name, this directory holds all the sites/virtual hosts Apache knows about.
+Any changes you have to make to a site should be made here.

-Its similar in functionality as mods-available.
-These are all the site on the system but not necessary the sites that are currently live.
-There is one file per virtual host in this folder and thats a rule of thumb and if you can keep it that way you will be making your life easier down the line.
+It’s similar in functionality to mods-available.
+These are all the sites on the system, but not necessarily the sites that are currently live.
+There is one file per virtual host in this folder, and that’s a rule of thumb; if you can keep it that way, you will be making your life easier down the line.

 sites-enabled - Lists all sites that are currently live or will be live once Apache starts up.
 All the files are symlinks to files in sites-available.

-Below is list of helper scripts that come with default Debian installation -
+Below is a list of helper scripts that come with the default Debian installation -

 a2ensite